 The stability of the direct support workforce has been a long-standing issue across disability service systems.
 The field is plagued with high turnover at a time when demand for additional direct support professionals to support both disability and aging populations in the United States is peaking.
 It is estimated that nationally more than one million new direct support positions will need to filled by 2022.
 This growing demand combined with limited availability of training and education and increased expectations and requirements make it essential that there be increased investment in this vital workforce.

 The United States is at a critical juncture where workforce development, education, and disability service systems must implement strategies to increase the capacity and quality of the direct support workforce.
 Action is necessary if we are to provide the support people with IDD need to live and participate in their communities.
-Self-advocates and family-advocates have fought hard for decades to ensure that supports provided are person-centered, increase inclusion, and lead to valued lives for people with intellectual and developmental disabilities.
+Self-advocates and family-advocates have fought hard for decades to ensure that supports provided are person-centered, increase inclusion, and lead to valued lives for people with IDD.
 Researchers, practitioners, providers, and policy-makers have recommended recruitment, retention, and education strategies to address this critical workforce need, however, they have yet to be sufficiently funded or brought to scale.
 If the charge to address the workforce crisis is not acted upon, the entire disability service system is at risk of going back to days of institutionalization, segregation, and stigmatization, turning the clock back on decades of advocacy and disregarding the voice of people with developmental disabilities across the country.

 Wages paid to direct support professionals are comparable to those paid for entry level low wage positions in nearly all service industries.
 Insufficient wages affect workforce retention and the quality of support provided.
 There is a significant discrepancy between the job responsibilities and skill expectations required of DSPs and their low wages.
 Nearly half of direct support workers in the U.S. rely on public benefits.
 Others often work two to three jobs to support themselves and their families.
 Wages need to be increased.
 This, combined with other work related stressors, lead to DSP turnover which results in ineffective and inconsistent support for people with IDD.